ARM-software/arm-trusted-firmware/docs/porting-guide.rst

     Return   : bl_params_t *

-This function returns a pointer to the shared memory that the platform has kept aside to pass trusted firmware related information that next BL image needs.
+This function returns a pointer to the shared memory that the platform has kept aside to pass TF-A related information that next BL image needs.
 This function is currently invoked in BL2 to pass this information to the next BL image, when LOAD\_IMAGE\_V2 is enabled.

 Function : plat\_get\_stack\_protector\_canary()
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~